suyashitiwari4/basics-of-c-/README.md

-Aim: Hello World and Calculator program
+AIM: Hello World and Calculator program

-Software Required:
+SOFTWARE REQUIRED:
 Visual Studio

-Theory:
+THEORY:
 In C++, input and output are performed in the form of a sequence of bytes or more commonly known as streams.

 Input Stream: If the direction of flow of bytes is from the device (for example, Keyboard) to the main memory then this process is called input.